Beyond the Wild River

 A spellbinding and beautiful novel from a major new voice in fiction, perfect for fans of The Essex Serpent, Eowyn Ivey and Stef Penney.

-From the author of The House Between Tides, comes an atmospheric and stunningly evocative historical novel.
+From the author of The House Between Tides, winner of the Waterstones Scottish Book of the Year, comes an atmospheric and stunningly evocative historical novel.
 Perfect for fans of Sarah Perry's The Essex Serpent.

 'Maine writes beautifully' THE TIMES